About

 The Hanen Society is focussed on the conservation of the Society's ranch in the Pekisko valley, employing best practices in managing native grassland and riparian areas.

-The Hanen Society supports a number of worthy conservation projects in the region including grassland, forest and riparian area enhancement; education of industry, the public and land stewards in such efforts; as well as efforts to improve land management practices.
+The Hanen Society supports a number of worthy conservation projects in the eastern slopes region of the Rockies in SW Alberta and in the Columbia Valley Trench region of SE British Columbia including grassland, forest and riparian area enhancement; education of industry, the public and land stewards in such efforts; as well as efforts to improve land management practices.

 The Society is most interested in projects that are underway or ready to proceed with clear and measurable objectives.